Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Conjugate gradient sampler

-The norm $\| \cdot \|_{\bPhi}$ is often referred to as the $\bPhi$-norm.
 The optimality property \eqref{eq:cg_optimality_property} in particular implies that CG yields the exact solution after $p$ iterations.
-The main computational cost of each update $\bbeta_k \to \bbeta_{k + 1}$ is a matrix-vector operation $\bv \to \bPhi \bv$.
+As evident from the pseudo-code in Supplement Section~\ref{sec:cg_pseudo_code}, the main computational cost of each update $\bbeta_k \to \bbeta_{k + 1}$ is a matrix-vector operation $\bv \to \bPhi \bv$.
 Consequently, the required number of arithmetic operations to run $p$ iterations of the CG update is comparable to that of a direct linear algebra method.
 For a typical precision matrix $\bPhi$ in the conditional distribution \eqref{eq:beta_conditional}, however, we can induce rapid convergence of CG through the preconditioning strategy described in the next section.
 In our numerical results, we indeed find that the distribution of $\bbeta_k$ even for $k \ll p$ is indistinguishable from \eqref{eq:beta_conditional} for all practical purposes.